-a) Candidates must file the following forms during the qualifying period:

-- (1) DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates. - (2) DS-DE 83/84 Statement of Candidate.
-Candidates for judicial offices file the DS-DE 83 and all other candidates for countywide offices file the DS-DE 84.
+- a) Candidates must file the following forms during the qualifying period: - (1) DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates. - (2) DS-DE 84 Statement of Candidate.

-The DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign the start of qualifying.

-Depository for Candidates and DS-DE 83/84 Statement of Candidate may be filed prior to
+The DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates and DS-DE 84 Statement of Candidate may be filed prior to the start of qualifying.

-- (3) Candidate Oath.
-The candidates name will appear on the ballot exactly as it appears on the Candidate Oath and cannot be changed after qualifying. - (4) Financial Disclosure forms. - (a) Candidates for Constitutional Offices must file the CE Form 6 Full and Public Disclosure of Financial Interests. - (b) Candidates for Special Districts must file the CE Form 1 Statement of Financial Interests. - (5) 16410 CAN Candidate Petition Certification Form if qualifying by candidate petitions.
+- (3) DS-DE 302NP Candidate Oath Nonpartisan Office.
+The candidates name will appear on the ballot exactly as it appears on the Candidate Oath and cannot be changed after qualifying. - (4) CE Form 1 Statement of Financial Interests

+(5) 16410 PET Qualification All Offices CTY & MUN Cert Form if qualifying by candidate petitions.